 Lever Tissue Press

-The Lever Tissue Press is a top-of-the-line stainless steel garlic press improved by the addition of a silicone-rubber gasket on the lever press piston.The press efficiently macerates or mechanically disaggregates 5 to 50 grams of fresh, soft plant or animal tissue.
-By 'soft' we mean nonfibrous tissue.
-Acceptible examples are muscle, brain, liver, plant fruits, some plant roots and tubers.
+The Lever Tissue Press is a top-of-the-line stainless steel garlic press upgraded in performance by the addition of a silicone-rubber gasket on the lever press piston.The press efficiently macerates or mechanically disaggregates 5 to 50 grams of soft plant or animal tissue.
+By 'soft' we mean fresh, nonfibrous tissue.
+Acceptable examples are muscle, brain, liver, plant fruits, some plant roots and tubers.
 An extra "can" is included to facilitate processing of multiple samples.

 The Lever Tissue Press prepares tissue as an initial mincing step preceeding mechanical homogenization (cell disruption) or preceeding single cells isolation from solid tissue by digestion of extracellular connective matrix with proteolytic enzyme.
 The press eliminates tedious chopping of tissue into little pieces with a scissors or scalpel and produces much smaller tissue pieces.
 Unlike many other tissue dispersion/blending devices, no buffer is added in its operation.